barcek/deye/README.md

 ## Why?

-The permissions flags are multiple characters in length and several may be required to run a project.
-This can be a relatively large overhead especially when prototyping or running occasional scripts.
+The permissions flags are reasonably long and several might be needed to run a project.
+This can be a relatively large overhead when prototyping or running occasional scripts.

 ## How?